 Use beam or springless dial-type weigh hopper scales.
 Adjust the balance to read zero before weighing each load.
+Construct the weighing mechanism so that it is unaffected by wind and other weather conditions.

 Do not allow the freely suspended hopper to contact anything that could affect proper functioning of the scale.